System Restore is a feature of Windows 10 and earlier versions of Windows that allows you to restore your system to a previous state.

 vssadmin list shadows

-You will see the list of restore points available in the you.
+You will see the list of restore points available on your device.

 Method C: